Nelgit007/alx-system_engineering-devops/0x00-shell_basics/README.md

 This dirctory contains a script that will move betty file from a directory to a specified directory A script for my first delete
 A script for first directory deletion
+A script that list files and hidden files in specified directoy and in a particular order